pintub/dataStructure-algo/Leetcode/src/main/java/year2k21/common/pattern/recursionANDbacktracking/RecursionAndBackTracking.md

         return false;
     }
 </pre>
-- 2 Type of subset problem-solving (Same concept as DP repetitive Target-Sum, But applicable here even without repetition)
+- 2 Type of "Subset" problem-solving (Same concept as DP repetitive Target-Sum, But applicable here even without repetition)
   - Type1: Already discussed above.
 If you are at 2nd position, Take or no-Take the Element at 2nd position
   - Type2: "Sort input Array" and Then take one of rest of Elements
 - Chess or Sudoku variant